-This OEE request for renewal is based upon the facts underlying the issuance of the TDO and the renewal orders subsequently issued in this matter on October 17, 2022, and April 14, 2023, as well as other evidence developed during this investigation.
-This evidence demonstrates that Aviastar has acted, and continues to act, in blatant disregard for U.S. export controls and the terms of existing TDOs.
-The TDO, initially issued on April 21, 2022, was based on evidence that Aviastar violated the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into and out of Russia after March 2, 2022 from destinations including, but not limited to, Hangzhou, China; Shenzhen, China; and Zhengzhou, China from/to Novosibirsk, Russia and Abakan, Russia, without the required BIS authorization.8 Further evidence indicated that Aviastar also operated aircraft subject to the EAR on domestic flights within Russia, potentially in violation of Section 736.2(b)(10) of the Regulations.
+OEE's request for renewal for a period of one year is based upon the facts underlying the issuance of the TDO and the renewal orders subsequently issued in this matter on October 17, 2022, April 14, 2023, and October 6, 2023, as well as other evidence developed during this investigation.
+This evidence demonstrates that Aviastar has continued, and continues, to act in blatant disregard for U.S. export controls and the terms of previously issued TDOs.
+Specifically, the initial TDO, issued on April 21, 2022, was based on evidence that Aviastar engaged in conduct prohibited by the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022, from destinations including, but not limited to, Hangzhou, China; Shenzhen, China; and Zhengzhou, China from/to Novosibirsk, Russia and Abakan, Russia, without the required BIS authorization.
+Further evidence indicated that Aviastar also operated aircraft subject to the EAR on domestic flights within Russia, potentially in violation of Section 736.2(b)(10) of the Regulations.

-BIS also presented evidence that, while subject to a TDO, Aviastar operated aircraft subject to the EAR and classified under ECCN 9A991.b on flights both into and out of Russia, in violation of the Regulations and the terms of the existing TDO.
-Specifically, previous renewal orders detailed Aviastar's continued operation of aircraft subject to the EAR, including, but not limited to, on flights into and out of Russia from/to Zhengzhou, China and Hangzhou, China, as well as on domestic flights within Russia.
+As discussed in the prior renewal orders, BIS presented evidence indicating that, after the initial April 21, 2022 TDO issued, Aviastar continued to operate aircraft subject to the EAR and classified under ECCN 9A991.b on flights both into and within Russia, in violation of the Regulations and the TDO itself.
+The October 17, 2022 order detailed flights into and out of Russia from/to Hangzhou, China and Zhengzhou, China.
+The April 14, 2023 and October 6, 2023 orders detailed domestic flights within Russia.